-Things are looking up, Philadelphia!
-There are good things happening in the city every day thanks to the creativity of those in different industries and the essential workers who work keep the city running through it all.
+There are good things happening in Philadelphia every day thanks to the creativity of those in different industries and the essential workers who work keep the city running through it all.

 Below, find information about some of the good happening in Philly as we navigate through the pandemic.